codeaffen/codeaffen.org/_posts/2022-03-01-parsedmarc-guide.md

 As for now we have setup elasticsearch, kibana and parsedmarc to import data and visualize it.
 As for now we have to start the parsedmarc service manually.
 This is not very convinient so we go ahead and setup systemd service.

-First of all we want to run the service with non root privileges so we need to create a user and a group.
+First of all we want to run the service with non-root privileges so we need to create a user and a group.
 And we also want to restrict the access to parsedmarc configuration directory to that user and group.

 ~~~bash
 groupadd -r parsedmarc